Civity is a leading company in Biodiversity Net Gain (BNG)

 The Environment Act imposes additional burdens on planners by adding an extra process on the route to planning permission.
 Civity has been a leading player in forming a commercial market for units and can support planners in reconciling their responsibilities under the new law with minimum compromise and maximum benefit to the community.

-Our Biodiversity Net Gain FAQs
+Our BNG FAQs

 Biodiversity Net Gain is a measure of the variety of wildlife in a natural environment, essential for developers and effective land management.
 It’s a measure of how rich in species an area is, or how much rare or innately valuable wildlife is present in the natural environment.
 A Biodiversity Net Gain is the difference between the ecological loss caused by a development’s land take and the compensating ecological gain on the same or on other sites.
 It is a crucial aspect of the Environment Act 2021, emphasising the need for developers to consider sustainable land management practices that contribute to deliver biodiversity net gain, including efforts to create wildlife habitats.
 The principal aim of this act is to leave the natural environment in a measurably better state than it was.
 Planning permission for qualifying building development can be granted without proof of a minimum 10% Biodiversity Net Gain, underscoring the significance of developers’ commitment to responsible land management that includes delivering biodiversity net gain.